wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/2-run-pad-flows-power-automate.md

    ![input variable dialog](..\media\input-variable-dialog.png)

-You can call this dekstop flow to run from Power Automate.
+You can call this desktop flow to run from Power Automate.

 ## Run a Power Automate Desktop flow in Power Automate